 Highway 89 (south of Meyers) & Highway 88

 This area is ideal for early and late season snowshoeing thanks to many of its locations being situated at higher elevations.
 Grass Lake and Hope Valley is flat, whereas Big Meadow and Carson Pass Sno-Park (permit required) offers some uphill challenges.
-For even more difficult climbs, travel up to Waterhouse, Freel, or Red Lake Peaks.
+For even more difficult climbs, travel up to Waterhouse, Freel Peak, or Red Lake Peak.
 These peaks are very strenuous and require backcountry experience, as well as ample time to safely navigate to and from.

 Kirkwood Ski Resort (no pets, trail pass required), further west on SR 88, offers a large selection of routes along their trail system (80km in optimal winter conditions).